daithioc95/MS2/README.md

 - The home page map section provides information on Ireland based on type of destination, Tourist Attractions, Restaurants/Bars or Events.
 <img src="assets/images/user_story_testing/home_page_map.PNG">

--Upon selection of the pin location information is provided relating to that destination.
+- Upon selection of the pin location, information is provided relating to that destination.
 Information will appear so that the user can decide if Ireland is a suitable destination based on their interests in these locations.
-- Should the user require more information, they can select the link below in the information which will lead them to an external page where they can find more information.
+- Should the user require more information, they can select the link below the information paragraph which will lead them to an external page where they can find more information.
 <img src="assets/images/user_story_testing/home_page_map_selection.PNG">

 - The Events section provides information on events which occur in Ireland throughout the year.